 The race itself went pretty much how we expected.
 Baba took out the pace and things strung out very early.
-But he slowed to a 60 second lap on the second lap and the whole field bunched up again.
-El Gerrouj went to the front with about 600m to go and the field was strung out once again.
+But he slowed to a 60 seconds on the second lap and the whole field bunched up again.
+El Gerrouj went to the front with about 600-metres to go and the field was strung out once again.
 At that point I made my one mistake of the Games.
-I allowed Andres Diaz to get by me with 600m to go, and as El Gerrouj ramped up the over the next 100m I lost contact with Baala who was in fourth.
-I was able to maintain my composure and get myself back to 5th, but at that point there was too much room to make up to really make a run at a medal.
+I allowed Andres Diaz to get by me with 600-metres to go, and as El Gerrouj ramped up over the next 10-metres I lost contact with Baala, who was in fourth.
+I was able to maintain my composure and get myself back to fifth, but at that point there was too much room to make up to really make a run at a medal.

 CK: We talked a little about possible post-athlete career; I would guess you still have some unfinished business to tend to internationally as an athlete?
 Any specific goals you would like to tackle in the next few years?